srobo/website/covid-19.md

 There are no current planned tech days before the current competition date in April.

-If the competiton is postponed, we will try and schedule some additional ones closer to the new event date.
+If the competition is postponed, we will try and schedule some additional ones closer to the new event date.

 The [forum][forum] is still a great place to get help from blueshirts and other teams, in addition to showing off your progress!